 - Decide what you’ll bring and what you’ll borrow or rent.
 This will help you figure out how you’ll pack.
 Really think hard about if you need a stroller or can do without it.
 Most airlines will let you check carseats and strollers for free — either at baggage or the gate.
 There are companies like Baby’s Away that rent practically every thing you may need (I also found this giant list compiling rental companies worldwide).
 We have brought our carseat on all of our trips and our stroller on a few.
 We purchased this case for our carseat since I was worried about it getting banged up.
 Borrow cribs whenever you can or check a travel crib (we love our Nuna travel crib) but always be sure to pack your own crib sheet!

 - Organize your suitcases.
 Organization is key when traveling with a small baby, you need to know where things are and quickly!
 We’ve opted to give Piper her own suitcase for most of our trips.
-I use clear ziplock bags to keep small things together like socks, bloomers, shoes, headbands etc. Then I pack her outfits folded up together, sleepers and a whole bunch of “extras”.
+I use clear ziplock bags to keep small things together like socks, bloomers, shoes, headbands etc. or use packing cubes!
+Then I pack her outfits folded up together, sleepers and a whole bunch of “extras”.
 Usually a lap child gets their own diaper bag as a carry on – be sure it’s really organized with essentials only.
 I like to pack a fresh pack of diapers on the bottom of the suitcase along with unopened wipes (I worry about them leaking!).

 - Have a plan for getting through the airport.
 I’ll never forget the amount of luggage we had for our first trip!
 Not only do you have to worry about your bags but your baby!!
 We left one of our bags at the car rental facility on our first trip and I lost our boarding passes on another — we learned our lesson when it comes to transporting ourselves around!
 Pay a porter to help with your bags or rent a cart — don’t try to do it on your own!
 If you can, plan to be dropped off instead of driving yourself and taking a shuttle –do it at all costs as it really helps.
 Each time you switch locations (think from car to security, security to gate) do an assessment and make sure you have all of your bags, purse, boarding passes, IDs etc. What’s worked best for us is checking everything possible at curbside or regular check-in — all luggage and our car seat & stroller.
 I wear Piper through security and as long as possible in the airport with my Ergobaby carrier.
 It helps to have a cross-body purse you can wear over your shoulder with the carrier.
 I wear her onto the plane in the carrier.
 I have yet to fly with Piper alone so I can’t offer much advice there yet.